 Our Articles of Association require that our Board of Directors shall consist of eleven members so long as the Special Share is outstanding.
-As of March 1, 2010, there are eleven members elected to and serving on our Board of Directors.
+As of March 15, 2011, there are ten members elected to and serving on our Board of Directors.
 Pursuant to the rights afforded to the holder of the special share, Hong Leong Asia had designated Messrs.
-Saw Boo Guan, Teo Tong Kooi, Gan Khai Choon, Kwek Leng Peck and Tan Eng Kwee as its nominees.
+Saw Boo Guan, Gan Khai Choon, Kwek Leng Peck and Tan Eng Kwee as its nominees.
 Messrs.
-Yan Ping and Zhang Shi Yong are nominees of Coomber Investments Limited.
-Our directors are appointed or elected, except in the case of casual vacancy, at the annual general meeting or at any special general meeting of shareholders or until their successors are appointed or their office is otherwise vacated.
+Zhang Shi Yong and Han Yi Yong are nominees of Coomber Investments Limited.
+Our directors are appointed or elected, except in the case of casual vacancy, at the annual general meeting or at any special general meeting of shareholders and hold office until the next annual general meeting of shareholders or until their successors are appointed or their office is otherwise vacated.